Cass Lake (Minnesota): History

 The first recorded visits to the lake by Canadian fur traders were in the 1790s.
 Mapmaker David Thompson passed through the lake in the spring of 1798 while in the employ of the North West Company.
 He made the first designation of the location of the headwaters of the Mississippi River, naming Turtle Lake, located upstream of Cass Lake, as the source.
 This was a matter of great geopolitical importance, as the location of the headwaters was key to mapping the boundary between Canada (British North America) and the United States agreed to in the Treaty of Paris.
 Thompson's visit was followed by that of Zebulon Pike in February 1806 as a part of a military expedition to explore the northern boundary of the Louisiana Purchase.
 Pike designated Cass Lake as the 'upper source' and nearby Leech Lake as the 'lower source' of the river.

 In July 1820, an expedition led by General Lewis Cass visited the lake.
 They were prevented from traveling further upstream by low water, and so designated the lake as the headwaters of the Mississippi because below this point, the river is navigable throughout the ice-free season.
 In June 1832, Henry Schoolcraft, who had been a member of the 1820 expedition, designated the source of the river as being further upstream at Lake Itasca, the source of the perennial stream.
-Subsequent to the Cass Expedition of 1820, the lake was renamed Cass Lake in order to distinguish it from Red Cedar Lake (known today as Cedar Lake) in Aitkin County.
+Subsequent to the Cass Expedition of 1820, Schoolcraft renamed the lake Cass Lake in honor of the expedition's leader and to distinguish it from Red Cedar Lake (known today as Cedar Lake) in Aitkin County.

 Formerly, the lake played an important role in the lumber industry.
 Log booms were towed across the lake by steamboat from surrounding lakes and streams to either be sawed into lumber at local mills or transported elsewhere by railroad.